agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

-Ok now that the boilerplate is out of the way, we can tell our code that we have many algebras where things are coming from.
+Ok now that the boilerplate is out of the way, we can tell our code that we have many algebras.
 ```scala
 object Combined {
   type DbAndConsoleAlgebra[T] = EitherK[DBFreeAlgebraT, ConsoleFreeAlgebraT, T]